Promethibot/RGB-Colour-Conversion/README.md

 !!!
 IMPORTANT! !!!

 When you are finished with your work, enter a number greater than 1 for the R value.
 I tend to enter "9".
 This will close the file it created and exit the program.
-I made this as a personal tool, but I'll add try cases later for broader user use.
+I made this as a personal tool, but you are welcome to use it as well.